Is DDR5-8000 Worth the Premium?

-We tested the G.Skill Trident Z5 DDR5-8000 kit against DDR5-6000 and DDR5-6400 options across gaming, productivity, and synthetic benchmarks.
+We tested the G.Skill Trident Z5 DDR5-8000 kit against DDR5-6000 and DDR5-6400 options across gaming, productivity, and synthetic benchmarks on both AMD AM5 and Intel platforms.

 Gaming (1080p, CPU-limited scenarios):